 Want to get outside, have an epic adventure and learn something new…all while social distancing?
-Try a sidewalk science experiment to really blow their minds.
+Try a sidewalk kids science experiment to really blow their minds.
 From walking on eggshells to becoming one with slime, we’ve got everything you need to get a big reaction from your kids.
-Keep reading for 20 ways to play.
+Keep reading for 20 great science experiments and projects that keep fun going.

 Walk on Eggs